26c4u/ELK_stack/README.md

 ![metricbeat output](Images/metricbeat_success.png)

-If the widgets are populated with data and graphs then congratulations, you have successfully added ELK in your network.
+If the widgets are populated with data and graphs then congratulations!, you have successfully added ELK in your network.